DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-retina-ai-device.md

 **Usages:**

-* Refer to this Profile: [Retina Eye Observation](StructureDefinition-retina-eye-observation.md)
-* Examples for this Profile: [Device/RetinaAIDevice-Example](Device-RetinaAIDevice-Example.md) and [Device/RetinaAIDevice-input](Device-RetinaAIDevice-input.md)
+* Examples for this Profile: [Device/RetinaAIDevice-Example](Device-RetinaAIDevice-Example.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/dips.fhir.retinaintegration|current/StructureDefinition/retina-ai-device)